Spellpunk101/OS-Group-16/README.md

 The names should be at most 70 characters long in the commands file.

 AI was used to generate the code used to parse input from the input file.

+AI was also used for the Makefile but is was Google's new AI Overview tool.
+I just searched how to properly structure a Makefile and that was one of the results.
+I decided to just try it out and compare it to other Makefile structures I found.
+It worked decently and required less changes than other Makefile formats that I found so I decided to use it.